 So far this year we’ve experienced changes on a colossal scale.
 A global health crisis is changing how people live and how businesses operate.
 Some are thriving and some are going bust.
 Some are caught in the middle working out how to thrive in a crisis.

 Many of the businesses positioned well in such extraordinary circumstances are working out how they can help those less fortunate.
-Zapier is making its plans free for small business customers.
+Zapier created an assistance program to help their most impacted small business customers as well as providing free upgrades to anyone tackling COVID-19 on the frontlines.
 Adobe are giving subscription breaks to those who need them, as are Teamwork and Proposify.
 Food companies such as Grenade are donating thousands of protein bars and food items to health service workers and celebrities are donating proceeds from their new projects.
 Many are adapting their business models to serve their audience in different ways.
 Whilst these companies might be taking a hit right now, it will reap rewards in the future in the form of loyal customers and a reputation for kindness.

 Focus on making a difference, focus on changing the world, focus on living an extraordinary life.
 Focus on being remembered, if that’s your thing.
 Put everything you have into surprising and delighting your customers and being amazing to be around.
 The money will follow.